-For the past seven years, I have developed machine learning algorithms to work with life sciences, medical and textual data.
+I develop machine learning algorithms to work with life sciences, medical and textual data.

-Eight years ago, I began transitioning back towards science and math as a consultant.
+Ten years ago, I began transitioning back towards science and math as a consultant.
 My first work was in computational linguistics, calculating what science documents were about.
-I realized a couple of years ago that the same concepts could be applied to life sciences data so I began using it to analyze human microbiome data.
+I realized a couple of years later that the same concepts could be applied to numerical life sciences data so I began using it to analyze human microbiome data.
 I had the opportunity to give a talk at Drexel University School of Medicine Department of Microbiology and Immunology.
-On the basis of my presentation, I was asked to join the research group -- sans publications.
+Not long after, I was asked to join the research group — sans publications.
 Who knew this was possible?

-Today, my work is focused almost entirely on math and science both as a consultant and an Adjunct Professor at Drexel University.
+Today, my work is focused almost entirely on math and science, both as a consultant and an Adjunct Associate Professor at Drexel University in Philadelphia, PA.